Siva-1247/Assignment_5_HDS5105/README.md

 Data Tables: Dynamic tables powered by DT for easy exploration and sorting of trial data.

 Custom Styling: Consistent pastel color schemes and FontAwesome icons enhance usability and aesthetics.

-Purpose and Goals:
-The dashboard aims to simplify data exploration and facilitate informed decision-making by transforming complex datasets into an accessible and user-friendly interface.
-It leverages interactivity and dynamic content to ensure that users can uncover meaningful patterns and insights efficiently.